 Much of MWQI's real time data is collated into a daily document, the Real Time Data and Daily Summary Water Quality Report that integrates MWQI's real time data with modeling to show predicted and actual values of drinking water constituents of concern as well as volumetric fingerprints of source water contributions at selected locations in the Delta.
 This information is used by municipalities to provide an early warning snapshot of changes in water quality.
 The Program is actively involved in conducting both laboratory and field research on current and emerging drinking water contaminants of concern in the Delta.

-- The MWQI section is guided by a drinking water "Annual Workplan" which is finalized by May 15 of each year.
+- The MWQI section is guided by a 5-year strategic plan and a drinking water "Annual Work Plan" which is finalized each year in June.